 Determine where you should act first

 Select "Sources" in a dashboard to view the charts displaying the distribution of brand-related user conversations across different media channels.
-In the "The Sentiment by Source" chart, you can clearly see sources with the biggest ratio of negative brand mentions.
+In "The Sentiment by Source" chart, you can clearly see sources with the biggest ratio of negative brand mentions.
 They are likely the first places where you should start deploying crisis management initiatives.

 Monitor negative brand mentions

-You can monitor all the brand mentions filtered by sources, languages, sentiment, or the subject in the "Mentions" section on a dashboard.
+You can track brand mentions filtered by sources, languages, sentiment, or the subject in the "Mentions" section on a dashboard.
 It's particularly useful to apply a filter of negative sentiment and view all the negative brand mentions during a crisis.
 It will give you more insights about the subject of the audience's anxiety or criticism in a specific situation.
 Once you define user negative comments, you can immediately reply to them on the company's behalf and try to mitigate an issue.

 Track "visual" brand mentions and reputation infringement using logo-recognition

 Sometimes users publish posts about brands without mentioning them via an at-sign (@) or using a relevant brand-related tag.
 Fortunately, YouScan has a built-in logo-recognition tool that recognizes a brand logo in the images and collects such user posts in one gallery.